UmmayMaimonaChaman/CurveMaker/README.md

 ---

-**CurveMaker Pro** - Transform your data into stunning visualizations! 🎨📊
+**CurveMaker** - Transform your data into stunning visualizations! 🎨📊 **Made by Ummay Maimona Chaman**
+If you encounter any issues or have suggestions to share, please feel free to let me know. 😊